 Some of us need no convincing when it comes to eating our veggies.
-For everyone else, there’s Chocolate Zucchini Bread.
+For everyone else, there’s Healthy Chocolate Zucchini Bread.
 Rich, moist, and tender, this is a dessert that sneaks in some serious nutrition!

 Why You’ll Love This Chocolate Zucchini Bread Recipe